yueguoguo/yueguoguo.github.io/_posts/2020-12-01-what-i-have-learnt.md

 Therefore this leads to misleading and thus downgrade of efficiency.
 I always appreciate working with people who are willing to place themselves in others' situations.
-It's not easy but quite essential to behave considerate when collaborating with others under the contraints of a virtual workspace.
+It's not easy but quite essential to behave considerate when collaborating with others under the constraints of a virtual workspace.
 I personally suggest and apply the "AIM" principle that a personal should stick to for delivering the best communication efficiency, that is, *Adaptive*, *Inclusive*, and *Mindful* (taking the first letter of the three words it